March 11, 2024

 Build Inclusive Communities & Infrastructure

 Local governments can prioritize the needs of senior citizens by ensuring they are listening to and understanding the needs of various populations.
-Creating walkable neighborhoods with well-maintained sidewalks, installing accessible public transportation systems and fostering age-inclusive community centers can help support a high quality of life for seniors.
+Creating walkable neighborhoods with well-maintained sidewalks, installing accessible public transportation systems and fostering age-inclusive community centers can help support a high quality of life for seniors and support an aging population.
 Such initiatives empower seniors to actively engage in social and recreational activities, reducing isolation and promoting a sense of belonging.

-Furthermore, as communities adopt diversity, equity, and inclusion policies, they must also think about how this relates to their seniors.
-For seniors, their needs are not universally the same, and communities must consider cultural practices, income, religion, and medical care needs when planning on how to accommodate a growing senior population.
+Also, for seniors, their needs are not universally the same, and communities must consider cultural practices, income, religion, and medical care needs when planning on how to accommodate a growing senior population.
 Mental health must also be considered and providing increasing levels of services for residents as they age is critical, especially for seniors with Alzheimer’s or dementia.

 How WSB Can Help